Bosbury Villagers who Emigrated to America, 1834-1940

 Alfred John BURROWS born in Bosbury on 17th July 1864 and was baptised in Bosbury Holy Trinity church on 3rd July 1904.
 His father Alfred Joe Burrows was a farmer.
 He arrived in Buffalo New York on 27th August 1931 with his wife Annie.
 Sources: United States Border Crossings from Canada to United States, 1895-1956, Manifests of Alien Arrivals at Buffalo, Niagara Falls, and Rochester, New York, 1902-1954.

-Hannah M. DARKO aged 51 and born in Bosbury arrived at Niagara Falls, New York State on 16th November 1928 accompanied by her husband Albert leaving a son, Wilfred, and meeting her brother-in-law, William Darko.
+Hannah Maria DARKE aged 51 and born in Munsley near Bosbury arrived at Niagara Falls, New York State on 16th November 1928 accompanied by her husband Albert Erneest leaving a son, Wilfred, aged 21, and meeting her brother -in-law, William Darke.
 Sources: United States Border Crossings from Canada to United States, 1895-1956, Manifests of Alien Arrivals at Buffalo, Niagara Falls, and Rochester, New York, 1902-1954.

 William FIELD was born in Bosbury and baptised at Holy Trinity church on 8th June 1799.
 His parents were James Field and Mary Williams who were living at Old Country, Bosbury.
 Like his father James, William was a shoemaker.
 He married Mary Harding in Bosbury church in 1825 and the 1841 census records seven children, Eliza, Rachel, James, Keziah, William, Mary and Sarah with the family living at Stanley Hill, Bosbury.
 They emigrated shortly after and sadly three of their children died young in their new home.
 William died in September 1845 at Nauvoo aged 46.†

 James FIELD was born in Bosbury and baptised on 17th February 1830 at Bosbury Holy Trinity church.
 He was the son of William and Mary and emigrated with them and his four siblings.
 At the age of 33 he married Catherine D. Brown on 16th July 1863 at Lynn, Box Elder, Utah.
 He died on 17th January 1907 at Lynn aged 76.†